CrunchyData/postgres-operator/docs/content/installation/postgres-operator.md

 The `client-setup.sh` script performs the following tasks:

 - Sets `$PGO_OPERATOR_NAMESPACE` to `pgo` if it is unset.
-This is the default namespace that the PostgreSQßL Operator is deployed to
+This is the default namespace that the PostgreSQL Operator is deployed to
 - Checks for valid Operating Systems and determines which `pgo` binary to download
 - Creates a directory in `$HOME/.pgo/$PGO_OPERATOR_NAMESPACE` (e.g. `/home/hippo/.pgo/pgo`)